peterhinch/micropython-async/gps/README.md

 # 7. Notes on timing

-At the default baudrate of 9600 I measured a transmission time of 400ms when a set of GPSV messages came in.
+At the default 1s update rate the GPS hardware emits a PPS pulse followed by a set of messages.
+It then remains silent until the next PPS.
+At the default baudrate of 9600 the UART continued receiving data for 400ms when a set of GPSV messages came in.
 This time could be longer depending on data.
 So if an update rate higher than the default 1 second is to be used, either the baudrate should be increased or satellite information messages should be disabled.

+The accuracy of the timing drivers may be degraded if a PPS pulse arrives while the UART is still receiving.
+The update rate should be chosen to avoid this.

 The PPS signal on the MTK3339 occurs only when a fix has been achieved.
 The leading edge occurs on a 1s boundary with high absolute accuracy.
 It therefore